What price to pay? Auto-tuning a building MPC controller for optimal economic cost: Case study settings

 \subsection{Tuning objective and constraints for CONFIG}

-\textit{\textbf{Objective Function}} In this work, we aim to reduce the monthly electricity bill of a household building in Belgium which is closely associated with the energy consumption and public concern.
-Also unlike reducing the total energy consumed which is merely the sum of energy used, it is more challenging to reduce the electricity bills as there has been dynamic and non-linear behaviours in the electricity unit price.
-Therefore, to demonstrate the superior effect of our performance oriented optimization method for building control, we set reducing the electricity bills as the goal.

-To be more realistic, we searched for a real implemented electricity policy in Belgium and found that there has been different contracts in \cite{engie} for Vlaanderen region.
-This region is chosen as the contracts there implements the capacity tariff (a charge for the peak power used per 15 minutes during a month) which makes the pricing policy non-linear and hard to be integrated in the controllers.
-For the sake of simplicity, we have divided the charges into three parts: charges calculated by time of use power, capacity tariff and fixed charges.
-A total number of 12 distinct different contracts are used and compared.
-The details are shown in Table.\ref{tab:elec_contrats}.
+\textit{\textbf{Objective Function}} This work targets monthly electricity bill reduction for Belgian households, a more complex challenge than energy minimization due to dynamic, nonlinear pricing structures.
+To demonstrate our performance-oriented optimization framework's efficacy, we specifically formulate electricity cost minimization as the primary control objective.

+To provide a realistic assessment, we examined actual electricity policies in Vlaanderen, Belgium, selected for their inclusion of capacity tariffs (charges based on monthly peak power consumption measured at 15-minute intervals).
+This creates a nonlinear pricing structure that poses challenges for controller integration.
+For analysis, we categorized charges into three components: time-of-use energy charges, capacity tariffs, and fixed fees.
+A total of 12 distinct contracts were evaluated, with detailed specifications provided in Table.~\ref{tab:elec_contrats}.

-With these electricity price policies, we introduce $u_{peak}$ to be the max peak electricity power used in 15 minutes of a month, $p_{elec}$ to be the normal electricity price, $p_{capa}$ to be the capacity tariff, $p_{fixed}$ to be the fixed charge, $u_t$ to be the electricity power used in step $t$, $N$ to be the total simulation time step and then the objective of a month for CONFIG algorithm can be defined as Eq.\eqref{eq: objective}.
+\rv{For a given electricity contract $B$, we introduce $u_{peak}$ to be the max peak electricity power used in 15 minutes of a month, $p^B_{elec}$ to be the normal electricity price, $p^B_{capa}$ to be the capacity tariff, $p^B_{fixed}$ to be the fixed charge, $u_{agg,t}$ to be the measured electricity power used in step $t$, aggregated across all actuators in the building, $N$ to be the total simulation time step and then the objective of a month for CONFIG algorithm can be defined as Eq.~\eqref{eq: objective}.
+Note that $u_{agg,t}$ in the electricity cost computation refers to the aggregated real power consumption across all actuators in the building and $u_{peak}$ is the maximum of this aggregated power.
+However in the present case study, we consider a single-zone model with only one heat pump and therefore no aggregation is required and the expressions reduce accordingly.}

-\textit{\textbf{Constraint Function}} The optimal control of building systems is a constrained problem.
-Therefore in this work, in addition to the direct temperature constraints in the controllers, an additional constraint of Predicted Mean Vote (PMV) is introduced into the optimization methods, which is also the actual performance evaluation for the controller implementation.
-The PMV is a comfort index developed by P.O.
-Fanger~\cite{Fanger1970-ye} for the assessment of human thermal sensation in indoor environments and is a widely used method in the field of thermal comfort to evaluate the perceived thermal conditions experienced by individuals.
-The PMV index ranges from -3 to +3, with negative values indicating cold conditions, zero representing thermal neutrality and positive values indicating warm conditions.